timctrahan/AI_DM/Skeletal/SKELETAL_DM_KERNEL_v4_2.md

   STEP_3_CHARACTER_CONFIRM:
     - Show character confirmation from STARTUP_SEQUENCE.STEP_3_CHARACTER
     - CRITICAL: Apply AI_RENDERING_DIRECTIVE for character details
-    - Use archetype_token and render_from_source to infer rich character details
+    - Use PRIMARY_ANCHOR and render_from_source to render full character details from source
-    - NEVER use actual character names from source material
-    - Render appropriate archetype characteristics (appearance, equipment, abilities)

   STEP_4_INITIALIZE_STATE:
     - Initialize all campaign variables from STEP_5_INITIALIZE